theluqmn/blog/entrepreneurship/index.md

 ## What is here

 Knowledge and strategies related to entrepreneurship, business development, and startups.
+I am also compilu=ing everything in order for a full 101 list of articles on how to run your own business [here](#the-full-journey) - The Full Journey.

 ### Strategies